aheyhey/order-summary-component/README.md

 - That I'm motivated to learn more and better when I'm building towards a final product.
   - I wanted to hit the ground running by going headlong into my first mini project before I felt completely ready.
 I preferred to hunt for the answers and learn knowledge that's relevant to the problem at hand rather than doing a sequence and series of breadcrumbed exercises without seeing practical use cases for any of them in a meaningful project.
 I've tried this method before encountering Frontend mentor and felt disengaged and unsatisfied.
 I went forward with the knowledge I had so far and when I was struggling did I go back several steps to learn some more before reattempting again.

+- As developers tasked with implementing a design, sometimes we have to accept that we might not to achieve pixel-perfect but [pixel-pretty-close](https://www.joshwcomeau.com/css/pixel-perfection/) results.
+  - I definitely feel like I spent a bit too long fine-tuning the font styling, the size, whether a font is bolded or not, letter-spacing etc - the design picture seemed to change whenever I looked at it again.

 - The importance of actually planning and studying the problem before rushing headlong into the coding (I was pretty eager to start building and had to go back in the middle of to re-examine how to divide up the boxes in the best way)

 - The importance of mobile first workflow - before this I had coded for desktop first, because that's my preference for browsing the web.
 However, I've recently encountered a convincing essay on why we should always develop for [mobile first](http://mobile-first.abookapart.com/).